Jboghaert/proj-goto-1/README.md

 For the GOTO-1 project, certain limitations were set with respect to the localization, planning and execution of the *global localization* problem.
 I.e.:
 - the AT density within Duckietown should stay within reasonable limits and should ideally not exceed the already implemented AT's (s.a. stop signs, intersection signs, streetnames, ...)
 - no visual marks - other than the ones outlined [here](https://docs.duckietown.org/daffy/opmanual_duckietown/out/dt_ops_appearance_specifications.html) - can be used for initial localization, navigation and stopping of the Duckiebot
+- no U-turns are allowed within Duckietown - basic traffic rules should be taken into account
+- the Duckiebot should stay within the lanes, and should have the correct orientation (right lane driving direction)

 # Content & pipeline structure
 Within the `packages/my_package/src` directory, all nodes and external classes for the GOTO-1 project can be found.
 The figure below shows the overall pipeline of the project.
 It can be seen that the altered `indefinite_navigation` module is running all the time.
 In addition, the joystick controller is used to trigger and overrule the GOTO-1 modules whenever necessary.